bp’s US onshore oil and gas business

 We have plans to spend over $1 billion to build a massive network of pipes and other infrastructure to collect and capture natural gas from our oil wells in the Permian Basin.

 In September 2018, bpx energy formally opened its new, 160,000-square-foot headquarters in Denver.
 From there, bpx manages one of America’s largest oil and gas producers and assets.
-Along with our headquarters, bp supports nearly 300 jobs throughout the state and has spent more than $1.5 million within local communities in support of education, the environment and Denver homeless shelters since 2016.
+Along with our headquarters, bp supports more than 900 jobs throughout the state and has spent more than $1.6 million within local communities in support of education, the environment and Denver homeless shelters since 2017.

 After completing a $10.5 billion acquisition of BHP’s shale assets, bpx energy took over operations in early 2019 of vast new premium positions in Texas and Louisiana.
 The deal represents bp’s largest purchase since buying ARCO in 1999.
 In Louisiana, bpx energy has production in the Haynesville basin.